Let Our Thai Yoga Massage Heal You From the Inside Out.

 Note that results may vary depending on the individual and the specific techniques used in the massage.

 It is important not to eat a heavy meal, drink alcohol, or take a hot bath after a Thai massage.
+Consuming a large meal can cause indigestion, and alcohol can dehydrate you.
+Taking a hot bath can cause your muscles to relax too much, reducing the effectiveness of the massage.

 We’ve compiled a list of ten (9) things you shouldn’t do after a massage.